Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Distributed System Design and Implementation

-\textit{\textbf{Work Aggregation.}} All NLCC constraints attempt to identify if a walk exists from a specific vertex and through vertices with specific labels.
+All NLCC constraints attempt to identify if a walk exists from a vertex with a fixed label and through vertices with specific labels.
 Since the goal is to identify the existence of any such path and multiple intermediate/complete paths in the background graph often exist, to prevent combinatorial explosion, our duplicate work detection mechanism prevents an intermediary vertex (in the token path) from forwarding a duplicate token.
 NLCC uses an unordered set $\tau(v_j)$ (Alg.~\ref{alg:vertex_state_1}, line \#4) for work aggregation (see Alg.~\ref{alg:pc_1}, line \#14): at each vertex, this is used to detect if another copy of a $token$ has already visited the vertex $v_j$ taking a different path.
-Performance impact of this optimization is evaluated in \S\ref{snx:optimization_evaluation}.
+The performance impact of this optimization is evaluated in \S\ref{snx:optimization_evaluation}.